flippercloud/flipper/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself with:

     $ gem install flipper

-## Usage

-TODO: Write usage instructions here

 ## Contributing